Do a business energy audit

 No

-Washing a full load means fewer washes overall, reducing the amount of energy and water being used.
-You can further reduce energy use and costs by reducing the temperature the water is heated to.
+Washing a full load means fewer washes overall.
+You can further reduce energy use and costs by reducing the water temperature.

 Factory and warehouse equipment